Season One, Episode Fourteen: “That Damn Donna Reed”

 LORELAI: It’s getting a little too Lewis Carroll for me.

-RORY: Catherine the Great – 1729 to ’96, Empress of Russia 1762 to ’96… Originally named Sophie Friederike Auguste von Anhalt-Zerbst… Married to Grand Duke Peter of Holstein in 1754… The marriage was an unhappy one.
+RORY: Catherine the Great, 1729 to ’96.
+Empress of Russia, 1762 to ’96.
+Originally named Sophie Friederike Augusta von Anhalt-Zerbst.
+Married to Grand Duke Peter of Holstein in 1754.
+The marriage was an unhappy one.

 BABETTE: Morey just got a call to play a gig at the Village Vanguard tonight, so we gotta go to New York.

-— The Village Vanguard is a jazz club located in the Greenwich Village neighborhood of New York City.
-After opening in 1935, “the club presented folk music and beat poetry, but it became primarily a jazz music venue in 1957.
+• The Village Vanguard is a jazz club located in the Greenwich Village neighborhood of New York City.
+When it opened in 1935, “the club presented folk music and beat poetry, but it became primarily a jazz music venue in 1957.
 It has hosted many highly renowned jazz musicians since then, and today is the oldest operating jazz club in New York City” (Wikipedia).

 BABETTE: We got a kitchen full of food, and Morey just got cable, so you can watch those four girls talking dirty if you want to.

-Episode context: The town troubadour leans against a lamppost and plays this song on an acoustic guitar while Dean awaits Rory’s arrival at the bus stop.
+The town troubadour (played by Grant-Lee Phillips) leans against a lamppost and plays his song “Sunday Best” while Dean waits for Rory at the bus stop.

-— According to Wikipedia, this song was released as an Australian bonus track on Grant-Lee Phillips’ 2001 album Mobilize.
-I would normally include a link to the song, but I’m not finding it on YouTube; the lyrics are available, sans audio, on Spotify.
+• According to Wikipedia, this song was released as an Australian bonus track on Grant-Lee Phillips’s 2001 album Mobilize.
+It does not seem to be available on YouTube or Spotify.
 Thanks to Gilmore Girls Soundtrack for the song identification.

-— US singer-songwriter Grant-Lee Phillips was previously heard with his band, Grant Lee Buffalo, in episode five at 35:20.
-The current episode marks his first on-screen appearance as the Stars Hollow town troubadour.
+• US singer-songwriter Grant-Lee Phillips was heard previously with his band, Grant Lee Buffalo, in episode five.
+He performs another of his solo songs later in this episode.
+The current episode marks his first on-screen appearance as the Stars Hollow troubadour.

-Dean appears to be wearing a Nike sweatshirt during his argument with Rory over The Donna Reed Show.
+Dean appears to be wearing a Nike sweatshirt during his argument with Rory.

 RORY: She made homemade doughnuts, chocolate cake, a lamb chop, mashed potato dinner, and enough stew to feed Cambodia all in one episode.